of pulp and paper traceable (virgin fiber only)* in 2019

 We use pulp and paper products for food packaging, wrapping and transportation, as well as for office stationery and marketing materials.
-Deforestation is a key challenge in some geographies where pulp and paper is produced, with serious consequences for the environment in terms of ecosystem services, habitats for plants and animals, and also people who depend upon forests.
-We are committed to eliminating deforestation from our supply chain, as well as addressing other associated challenges such as forest degradation, which we see as a more relevant issue in some of the landscapes from which we source and where we want to drive positive change.
+Deforestation is a key challenge in some geographies where pulp and paper are produced, with serious consequences for the environment in terms of ecosystem services, habitats for plants and animals, and people who depend upon forests.
+We are committed to eliminating deforestation from our supply chain, but are also focusing our efforts on addressing associated challenges such as forest degradation, which we see as a more relevant issue in some of the landscapes from which we source and where we want to drive positive change.

 We buy packaging paper and boxes directly from printers and packaging manufacturers worldwide.
-Well over 50% of the pulp and paper Nestlé uses involves recycled materials.
+In 2019, 55% of the total pulp and paper we purchased was from recycled materials.
 Recycling in the pulp and paper industry is well established, but food safety requirements, quality and physical properties prevent us from using 100% recycled materials.
-We don’t map and assess the upstream supply for recycled material in the same way that we do for virgin pulp and paper – this is because recycled material isn’t considered as adding to deforestation.
+We do not map and assess the upstream supply for recycled material in the same way that we do for virgin pulp and paper, as recycled material is not considered as adding to deforestation.

 - Adherence to local and national regulations and laws.

 - Protection of high-carbon-stock forests.

 - No development on peat, regardless of depth.

 - Respecting the process of free, prior and informed consent.